ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/architecture/_index.md

 ### 5. Trust Governance

-**Trust Governance** defines the overarching control plane for authoring, distributing, and auditing trust relationships and policies.
+**Trust Governance** defines the overarching control-plane for authoring, distributing, and auditing trust relationships and policies.
 It provides the governance framework that aligns technical authorization with organizational intent.

 This layer includes: